fivestarHoshi/gulp_starter_v0.0/README.md

 This is made by me from scratch in order to demonstrate how to handle and build a gulp tasks.
 It's nice to understand gulp settings with this simple gulp settings.
 I try to keep this as possible as I can.

 ## Installation
-open the terminal app and type command lines below.
+Open the terminal app and type the command lines below.
 "MyApp" can be change depending on your preference.
 ```
 git clone https://github.com/fivestarHoshi/gulp_tasks.git MyApp